manzoorwanijk/barista/README.md

     1. To open Storybook, run `yarn sb`
     2. You can also install barista as a WordPress plugin.
 Goto `/wp-content/plugins` in your WordPress installation and run the above commands and then run `yarn dev:all`

+## Development configuration

+You can go through the [Development configuration](config/README.md) to know how development environment works.

+## Know more

+To know about this project in depth, you can go through [Wiki](https://github.com/eventespresso/barista/wiki) or start reading about one of the main use cases/domains we have - [Event Editor](./domains/core/admin/eventEditor/README.md)

 ### Contribute to Barista

 Barista is an open-source project and welcomes all contributors.